Nanikworkforce/TET-Bloom/prd.md

 4.1.
 User Account Management
 Epic: Manage user accounts and profiles.

-User Story 1 (Super User): As a Super User, I want to create individual teacher and school leader accounts by entering their email address, full name, and employment start date, so that they can access the system.
+User Story 1 (Super User): As a Super User, I want to create individual teacher and Administrator accounts by entering their email address, full name, and employment start date, so that they can access the system.
 [MVP]

 User Story 2 (Super User): As a Super User, I want to import a spreadsheet of teacher accounts, so that I can efficiently create multiple accounts at once.
 [MVP - High Priority for setup]